YangDrYang/yangyang.github.io/content/post/ecan-recharge-day/index.md

 image: # Settings for the featured image
   caption: "Group Photo" # Caption text for the featured image
   focal_point: "" # Focal point for image cropping (can be left blank)
-  preview_only: true # If true, image is only used as a preview/thumbnail
+  preview_only: false # If true, image is only used as a preview/thumbnail
 draft: false # If true, the post is a draft and won't be published
-summary: ""
+summary: "UNSW Faculty of Engineering EngECAs Off-Campus Recharge Day"
 ---

 On 10 September 2025, Dr Yang Yang attended the UNSW Faculty of Engineering EngECAs Off-Campus Recharge Day.